 For additional information on tax residence, please talk to your tax adviser or refer to the OECD website.

 There’s no limit to how often you can update your information, and tax residency can change over time.
-Under New Zealand legislation you’re required to notify us of any change in any information which affects your overseas tax residency status.
+Under New Zealand law you’re required to notify us of any change in any information which affects your overseas tax residency status.
 You can update your overseas tax details at any time either through internet banking, by calling us or visiting your nearest Kiwibank.
 It’s important to keep your overseas tax details up to date.

-Customers must provide their own overseas tax information to Kiwibank.
+Customers must provide their own overseas tax residency information to Kiwibank.
 There are a couple of exceptions to this:

 Since we’re required to gather this information from new customers when they join the bank, we’ll be unable to open any accounts for new customers until we have gathered this information.